interview-eval/.github/profile/README.md

 Our framework includes a flexible pipeline that can be easily adapted to various tasks by incorporating a customized evaluation rubric.

-Here's an improved version of your README content for clarity and professionalism:

 ---

 ### Code for Paper Replication